-- Read our travel advice.
+- Read our travel advice for your destination.
 We’ll tell you the key risks and advise you how to stay safe.
 Learn what each advice level means in our travel advisories.

 - Subscribe to our travel advice and we’ll update you when things change.
-Also follow us on Twitter and Facebook.
+Also follow us on Twitter, Facebook and Instagram.

 - Confirm your passport is valid for at least 6 months from when you think your trip will end.

 - Get the right visa for countries you’re visiting or transiting through.
 Smartraveller can’t help you with visas.
 Visa conditions change regularly so check the Embassy of the destinations you’ll visit before every trip.

 - Get comprehensive travel insurance to cover you and your belongings.
 Check the fine print - get insurance that’s right for you and covers your activities in the places you’ll go.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.